-Senator Bill Larkin (R-C, Cornwall-on-Hudson) today announced the State Senate has passed a bill that would provide relief to farmers from the high costs and red tape a new state regulation could potentially cause them.
+The state senate gave final legislative passage to a bill sponsored by Senator James L. Seward (R-C-I/Oneonta) that would provide relief to farmers from the potential high costs and red tape imposed by a new state regulation.

-The bill (S.3022) would exempt permanent farm buildings on working farms from the state's property maintenance code, which would subject barns and other farm structures to various new and unprecedented inspections.
-Currently, agricultural buildings are already exempt from the state's building code.
-The bill simply extends that existing exemption to other agriculture-related buildings.
+Senate bill 3022 would exempt permanent farm buildings on working farms from the state's property maintenance code, which would subject barns and other farm structures to various new and unprecedented inspections.
+Seward noted that agricultural buildings are already exempt from the state's building code, and that the bill simply extends that existing exemption to other agriculture-related buildings.

-The bill also provides mandate relief for counties and towns, which would otherwise have to perform the inspections required under the code.
+"It also provides mandaterelief for counties and towns, which would have to perform the inspections required under the code," Seward said.